msyamkumar/cs220-f20-projects/p13/README.md

 For your final CS 220 project, you're going to continue analyzing the world using the same dataset from the last project.

-In this project, you'll dump your DataFrames to a SQLite database.
+In this project, you'll dump your DataFrame to a SQLite database.
 You'll answer questions by doing queries on that database.
 Often, your answer will be in the form of a plot.
 Check these carefully, as the tests only verify a plot has been created, not that it looks